 We believe that you are here to do your best and succeed!
-This is a joint effort between the instructional team and you.

 Instructors:

 - Start and end class on time. - Facilitate your learning to the best of our ability. - Evaluate your learning with assessments of the material covered in class. - Communicate in a timely manner (inc. grading).